Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Discussion

-When we consider the swarm behavior with constant $\SwarmDensity$ at large $\TheSwarmSize$ (\cref{fig:results-large-const-rho}), we see our model struggle to predict behavior for PL scenarios, which are the most challenging to model of all tested scenarios because of their asymmetry and lack of easily exploitable large block clusters.
-We can successfully predict different areas of the behavior curves scenarios but not the entire curve, demonstrating that our linearity assumption is, strictly speaking, not valid in all contexts; this difficulty is also present in RN scenarios in~\cref{fig:results-large-const-rho}, but less striking.
-Nevertheless, it is valid in \emph{many} contexts (e.g., \cref{fig:results-small-const-rho}), and thus is of practical utility in designing SR systems.
-Our findings suggest that $\TheSwarmSize$ \emph{always} has a non-linear effect on behavior, even at extremely low densities, which is a function of the scenario itself.
-For more favorable scenarios (e.g., SS and DS in our case), this non-linearity is negligible even at large $\TheSwarmSize$, but for RN and PL it is not, and non-linear modeling must be applied for accurate prediction across scales.
+Our linearity assumption, strictly speaking, is clearly not valid in all contexts across scales or across scenarios at similar $\TheSwarmSize$.
+Nevertheless, it is valid in \emph{many} contexts (e.g., \cref{fig:results-small-const-rho,fig:results-small-var-rho}, parts of~\cref{fig:results-large-const-rho}), and thus our model is of practical utility in designing SR systems to tackle problems across scales.
+Furthermore, our findings suggest that $\TheSwarmSize$ \emph{always} has a non-linear effect on behavior, even at extremely low densities, which is a function of the scenario itself.
+For more favorable scenarios, this non-linearity may be negligible even at large $\TheSwarmSize$, but for less favorable scenarios, such as RN and PL, it is not, and non-linear modeling must be applied for accurate prediction across scales.

+When we relax our linearity assumption and increase $\SwarmDensity$ to introduce non-linear behaviors in the swarm via inter-robot interference, our model still produces comprehensively accurate predictions of behavior at small $\TheSwarmSize$ for all scenarios (\cref{fig:results-small-var-rho}).
+While our model will undoubtedly break down at some $\SwarmDensity > 0.1$, our results demonstrate that the threshold is above any realistic scenario, because densities $ > 0.1$ are infeasible in general for real-world problems.

+Capturing non-linear behaviors using linear models is much more successful if $\TheSwarmSize$ is small; this aligns well with our intuition.
+If we imagine that the amount of time each robot spends avoiding collision with other robots at each timestep ($t_{ca}$) is roughly of the form $t_{ca} = \TheSwarmSize^{\SwarmDensity}$ then it is clear that $t_{ca}$ will increase more quickly with $\TheSwarmSize$, even if $\SwarmDensity$ is low.